Posted: Wed Oct 03, 2018 1:34 pm

 These players are designated in game in your team’s “Transactions” screen by a “#” mark beside their name.
 Players marked with the “#” symbol are Rule 5 eligible unless they are added to the 40-man roster.

-- were signed at age 19 or older and have been in the organization for four years; or
+- were signed at age 19 or older and have been in the organization for three years; or

-- were signed at age 18 or younger and have been in the organization for five years.
+- were signed at age 18 or younger and have been in the organization for four years; or

 Other Restrictions and Qualifiers:

 - No player may be traded within 90 days of signing a major league contract, or within 30 days of signing a minor league contract.

 - Free agents signed to off-season major league contracts may not be traded until June 1st during the upcoming season.